 Once, the potatoes are boiled and tender (check with a fork).
 Let them cool down, then peel and mash them.
 You can use a potato masher or mash with your hands.

 Mix everything together and let it cook for 1-2 minutes on low heat.
-Remove pan from heat and let the filling cool down a bit.
+Remove the pan from heat and let the filling cool down a bit.

 You can leave the filling a little chunky or mash it completely smooth.
-Make sure to not have any big chunks, as otherwise it will be difficult to stuff the jalapeños.
+Make sure not to have any big chunks, as otherwise, it will be difficult to stuff the jalapeños.

-This filling can be used for other things - samosas, sandwiches, potato fritters or potato patties.
+This filling can be used for other things – samosas, sandwiches, potato fritters, or potato patties.

 Prep the Jalapeños

 Wash the whole jalapeños and wipe them dry with a paper towel.

 Then, cut them in half lengthwise and scoop out the seeds.
 You can also remove the white membrane to reduce the spiciness of the jalapeño.
 Use a spoon to scoop out.

 You can use gloves when handling jalapeños.
 If you don’t have gloves, then make sure to wash your hands well right after this step.